eForms Logo

 testator reviewing will

-A will is meant to be kept in a safe place with original copies provided to the beneficiaries and legal counsel.
+A will is meant to be kept in a safe place with original copies provided to the beneficiaries and a family attorney.
 At the option of the testator, they may register the will with the probate court in their county (if applicable).

 Signing Requirements: By State